iinsertNameHere/Pilotica/README.md

 * Add multiple users with premissions
 * Client geolocation map
 * Client task system
-* Write you own clients using the ClientAPI
+* Write you own clients using the ServiceAPI

 ## 🔥 Setup the server